rpng/bib-publication-list/README.md

 </tbody>
 </table>

+## Differences from Original

+* Commented source code
+* Updated libraries
+* Nicer popup
+* Different styling (white base)
+* Disable search bar
+* Cleaned source code

-## Building from source
+## Building from Source

 There is a Jakefile for building the combined and minified versions with [Jake](https://github.com/mde/jake) and a Makefile for building with make.
-They use the [yuicompressor](http://yui.github.io/yuicompressor/) tool to minify both the css and js.
+Currently uses the [yuicompressor](http://yui.github.io/yuicompressor/) tool to minify both the css and js and output that into the build folder. *(note: the jake file has not been updated to new system)*

 ## Credits